 When To Replace Your Water Softener

-In case it wasn’t clear, we really love water purifiers.
+In case it wasn’t clear, we really love water purifiers!
 We love the way they make our water taste, our showers softer and less harsh on our skin, and our dishes clean and sparkly.
 That being said, if you’ve had one for a while, it might be time to replace it.
-Water softeners are not built to last forever, and can break down especially quickly if you use a lot of water in your house.
+Water softeners are not built to last forever, and can break down fairly quickly if you use a lot of water in your house.

 - The motor is not running or makes strange noises when operational

 - There is any clogging—usually evidence that the iron content of the water is too high